kenneyA/eCommerce_analysis/README.md

       <br>
       <ul>
         <li>The average customer journey from first page view to completed purchase takes just under <strong>25 minutes</strong>, indicating a largely impulse-driven or low-friction buying behavior.</li>
-        <li>Users spend a near-equal amount of time browsing before adding to cart (~11 min) and deliberating after adding to cart (~13 min) — suggesting the cart/checkout stage has meaningful friction worth investigating.</li>
+        <li>Users spend a near-equal amount of time browsing before adding to cart (~11 min) and deliberating after adding to cart (~13 min), suggesting the cart/checkout stage has meaningful friction worth investigating.</li>
         <li>The short time-to-purchase window also implies that <strong>abandoned cart recovery campaigns</strong> would need to be fast-acting (within 1–2 hours) to recapture users who drop off after adding to cart.</li>
       </ul>
     </td>